lordmilko/ClrDebug/README.md

 * `Request` methods on `Dacp*` structs, mirroring the behavior of their unmanaged counterparts
 * Extension methods around particularly complex operations, including
     * Querying for specific interfaces from a method
     * Reading/writing complex structures to virtual memory
     * Getting and properly initializing + setting thread context types
     * Launching processes
     * Enumerating the enumerators of `IMetaDataImport`

 ### User Experience

 * Full XmlDoc documentation on all enumerations, structs, COM interfaces and COM Wrapper types extracted from [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/debugging/debugging-interfaces), with proper cross references to types, properties and methods contained within XmlDocs
 * Debugger displays on all structs, making it much easier to debug without having to expand things
+* User friendly exceptions.
+No more having to lookup what the error code in a given `COMException` means; the relevant `HRESULT` enum member will be clearly displayed

 ## Samples